-- 1. Short projects may be submitted for approval throughout the semester, typically thirty (30) days prior to the commencement of the project. - 2.
-Long-term projects and extended leaves will be submitted for review no later than the midsemester preceding the commencement of the project. - 13.15 RETURN FROM LEAVES: Within thirty (30) days after returning to regular duties, each leave recipient will submit one or more of the following, providing evidence of having met the objectives stated in the initial application.
+- 13.14.1 Short projects may be submitted for approval throughout the semester, but no later than thirty (30) days prior to the commencement of the project. - 13.14.2 Long-term projects and extended leaves will be submitted for review no later than the mid-semester preceding the commencement of the project. - 13.15 RETURN FROM LEAVES: Within thirty (30) days after returning to regular duties, each leave recipient will submit one or more of the following, providing evidence of having met the objectives stated in the initial application.
 Documentation will be submitted to the Professional Development Committee. - 1.
 A transcript of courses taken and grades earned; - 2.
 A report on the educational benefits of project or activity undertaken; - 3.
-A description of plans for application of new skills and knowledge to teaching assignment and/or campus program; - 4.
-Letter from an employer verifying work experience; - 5.
+A description of plans for application of new skills and knowledge to teaching assignment and/or campus program;

+- 4. Letter from an employer verifying work experience; - 5.
 Samples of creative work, summary of research, and other evidence of original work produced as a result of leave.